-As described in Notes 1 and 4 of the consolidated financial statements, a significant portion of the Company's revenue is generated pursuant to nonstandard written contractual arrangements to design, develop, and/or manufacture products, and to provide related technical and other services according to the specifications of the customers.
+As described in Notes 2 and 4 of the consolidated financial statements, a significant portion of the Company's revenue is generated pursuant to nonstandard written contractual arrangements to design, develop, and/or manufacture products, and to provide related technical and other services according to the specifications of the customers.
 Because of the uniqueness of the terms and conditions in the customer contracts, there is significant analysis, and at times significant judgments, that are made by management when evaluating the contracts for proper revenue recognition.
-The Company's performance obligations under these contractual agreements are satisfied over time or at a point in time.
+The Company's performance obligations under these contractual agreements are satisfied over time.
 For performance obligations satisfied over time, revenue is generally recognized by measuring progress through costs incurred to date relative to total estimated costs at completion, which requires management to estimate both total expected project costs and expected gross margin, including evaluating customer change orders, to determine the appropriate amount of revenue to recognize, which can require significant management judgment.
-For contracts with multiple performance obligations when the standalone selling price is not directly observable, the Company uses its best estimate of the standalone selling price of each distinct good or service in the contract using the cost-plus reasonable margin approach and a relief from royalty method for licenses, which include significant management estimates.

-We identified revenue recognition pertaining to customer contracts as a critical audit matter as there are significant judgments exercised by management in determining revenue recognition.
+We identified revenue recognition pertaining to customer contracts satisfied over time as a critical audit matter as there are significant judgments exercised by management in determining revenue recognition.
 Given the high degree of management judgment involved in analyzing the terms and conditions of the Company's unique customer contracts and the various management estimates that are used in the revenue calculations, the audit effort required to evaluate management's judgments in determining revenue recognition for the Company's contracts was extensive and required a high degree of auditor judgment.